From an eight-attorney Atlanta real estate outfit, Morris,

 Morris Manning's corporate team is also strong in venture capital,

-averaging about 50 VC deals annually and playing a role in
+averaging about 50 VC deals annually and playing a constant role in

-bolstered by a contingent of Chinese-speaking staff, claims to have
+practice, bolstered by a contingent of Chinese-speaking staff,

-filed one in ten of every U.S. patent filed by Chinese
+claims to have filed one in ten of every U.S. patent filed by

 And the firm has continued to build on its real estate roots,